 In reality, online learning provides a wide range of courses in various domains, such as management, computer applications, data science, commerce, and arts.
 Also, students can pursue an online degree in a variety of specialisations.

 Knowing these myths and facts about online learning will help individuals choose the right online programme from the right institute.
-Online learning provides flexibility, accessibility, and affordability which fulfils the needs of learners.
+Online learning provides flexibility, accessibility, and affordability which fulfil the needs of learners.
 Students can study online degree courses from anywhere and at their own pace.

 Yes, online degree courses are recognised by UGC, which makes them valid in the job market.